 Asthma is a condition of the airways, caused by chronic inflammation and hypersensitivity to certain triggers.
-When an individual is exposed to something (e.g. cat hair or cold or exercise) the small airways muscle walls contract.
-This narrowing causes the characteristic wheeze as air struggles to get out of the lungs.
+When an individual is exposed to a trigger, the muscle in the walls of the small airways contracts.
+This narrowing causes wheezing as air struggles to get out of the lungs.
 Some air will be trapped in the alveoli and bronchioles, the smallest parts of the lungs where gases are exchanged.
-Inhalers such as Salbutamol (Ventolin) help open up these airways and release this trapped air.
-Steroid inhalers used over 4-6 weeks will prevent this narrowing occurring in the first place when a trigger is encountered.
+Inhalers such as Salbutamol (Ventolin) help to relax the muscle walls and open up the airways.
+Long term use of steroid inhalers prevent this narrowing from occurring by reducing the level of chronic inflammation.

 Can I dive with asthma?

 If you have allergy induced asthma then diving may be possible, depending on how well your symptoms are controlled.
 Some people may have been diagnosed with asthma in childhood, with few symptoms since.

-It is a condition you will always need to discuss with a doctor.
+In any case, it is a condition you will always need to discuss with a doctor before diving.

 What does the doctor need to know?

 The first step is to discuss your fitness to dive with one of our doctors.
 You can do this using our telephone consultation service.

 There are some key questions we will ask during this initial telephone consultation: